 Kidney Cancer (around 10,500 cases per year) affects twice as many men as women, and most frequently after the age of 65.
 It is sometimes diagnosed by chance, revealed by an imaging test carried out for a different reason.
 The physician will establish the diagnosis after a clinical exam and abdominal scan.
 Treatments include surgery and chemotherapy.
 There are familial forms of kidney cancer; a genetic analysis is therefore often carried out when the disease is diagnosed in a patient aged 30 or 40.
 If a hereditary predisposition is found, the other members of the family may be closely monitored.

 Bladder Cancer is linked mainly to smoking and to exposure to some toxic products used in industry.
 It affects twice as many men as women, mostly over the age of 70.
 The proportion of women affected is increasing due to their rise in tobacco use.
-The symptom that often suggests bladder cancer is the presence of blood in the urine.
+The symptom that often suggests bladder cancer is the presence of blood in the urine then you should immediately see a uro oncologist for uro oncology.
 The need to urinate frequently and burning sensations, without urinary infection or stones, are two of the later signs.
 The diagnostic exams involve an ultrasound of the urinary tract, a urine analysis, and bladder exploration via cystoscopy (which can be followed by a surgical resection) for diagnosis and sometimes for treatment.